unpoly/unpoly/src/unpoly/pages/lazy-loading.md

 It is hard to efficiently cache pages that mix content specific to a some users with content shared by many users.
 While you can use complex cache keys to capture all differences, this may duplicate logic and cause frequent cache misses.
-By instead extracting user-specific fragments into partials, you can improve the cacheability of a large page or component.
+By instead extracting user-specific fragments into deferred partials, you can improve the cacheability of a larger page or component.

 For example, the `<article>` below almost has the some content for all users.
 However, only administrators get buttons to edit or delete the article: